 Great Episodes of the Law Entrepreneur

 Lawyers Gone Ethical is hosted by Megan Zavieh.
 Her weekly podcast is a must for anyone that wants to stay up to date with the constantly changing ethical rules of law.
-Not only will she cover today’s most pressing topics she will also provide the tools and resources to be successful in today’s law landscape.
+Not only will she cover today’s most pressing topics, but she also provides the tools and resources to be successful in today’s law landscape.

 The business of law is constantly evolving.
 Staying out of trouble requires that lawyers understand the latest interpretations and applications of the ethics rules.
 It also requires us to figure out what to do when the rules and modern business and technology are not in sync.